Expedition Robinson (Central Europe): Background and history

 In the spring of 2000, ORF in Austria and RTL2 in Germany decided to buy the broadcasting rights to the shows Big Brother and Expedition Robinson as they wanted to begin airing a new "reality soaps" genre.
 Neither show was quite as big a success as RTL2 had expected, however both were renewed for a second season (Big Brother would eventually be renewed for at least ten more).
 Das Inselduell – Nur einer kommt durch!, an unofficial adaption of the format aired on Sat.1 in 2000 but was axed after one season.

 Following the first season, ORF chose to no longer broadcast Expedition Robinson leaving only RTL2 to air a second season.
 In 2001, RTL2 decided to produce a show that was almost identical to Expedition Robinson known as Gestrandet – Zeig, was in dir steckt!.
 Gestrandet proved to be a ratings failure and was also axed.
-This was followed by Outback, a unofficial adaption of Survivor: The Australian Outback, in 2002 on RTL and a ProSieben revival of Survivor in 2007.
+This was followed by Outback, an unofficial adaption of Survivor: The Australian Outback, in 2002 on RTL and a ProSieben revival of Survivor in 2007.
 The format returned once more in 2019, this time on VOX.

+In October 2024, a further revival was announced by Banijay Entertainment to be produced in partnership by Turkish media company Acun Medya and Banijay subsidiary Brainpool TV for broadcast on Sport1.
+It is expected to be aired in 2026.